DataEngineeringProject/Apache-Airflow-Kubernetes/README.md

 - Open the `values.yaml` file and update the `GitSync` section
 - Start by enabling `gitSync`, then add the `repo` containing the dags files, `branch=main`, `ref=main` and `subPath=/dags`
 - Create ssh-key in the folder `airflow-k8s` to connect GitHub`ssh-keygen -t ed25519 -C "lawrence"` and then add the created public key for the project repo on GitHub
-- Verify Github connection using you private key and clone the repo from GitHub
+- Verify Github connection using you private key and clone the repo from GitHub `ssh -i airflow-repo -T git@github.com`
 - Create a kubernetes ssh-secret for airflow `kubectl create secret generic airflow-ssh-secret --from-key=PRIVATE_KEY -n airflow`
 - Upgrade the airflow deployment `helm upgrade airflow apache-airflow/airflow -n airflow -f values.yaml --debug`
 - Re-run the airflow UI `kubectl port-forward svc/airflow-webserver 8080:8080 --namespace airflow`